montenegrodolphinproject/conference/content/information.md

 ## Date & Venue

-The DMAD and NHAM Rufford conference will take place from the **3rd to the 6th of February, 2017** at the Albatros Hotel, Ulcinj, Montenegro.
+The DMAD and NHAM Rufford conference will take place from the **3rd to the 6th of February, 2017** at the sidro Hotel, Bar, Montenegro.

 ## Topics and Language